Payment cards market trends 2023

 An increasingly popular alternative to cash and card payments is QR code technology but there is much debate about how this stacks up against other forms of alternative payments, particularly those that rely on Near Field Communication technology.

 In the East, the biggest fintech companies, like Alipay, Wechat and PayTM, provide payment services using QR codes.
 In fact, QR codes are the second most popular means of payment in Asia after credit cards, with the total number of users expected to grow to over 2 billion by 2025, they are fast catching up with the major card scheme customer bases.

 QR payments are also gaining popularity in Western countries, with leading neobanks, such as Chime, Revolut and Square (Block), allowing merchant payments and P2P transfers to take place via this technology.

-Some of the disadvantages of using QR payments technology include the cost of setting up the infrastructure and ecosystem, with merchants needing to acquire POS systems that support QR codes.
+Some of the disadvantages of using QR payment technology include the cost of setting up the infrastructure and ecosystem, with merchants needing to acquire POS systems that support QR codes.
 Security is also a concern.
-Paymentgenes identifies the following factors as the main disadvantages to using QR codes as a payment mechanism:
+Paymentgenes identifies the following factors as the main disadvantages of using QR codes as a payment mechanism:

 QR codes are vulnerable to phishing and hacking

 Payments can only be made when there is a stable internet connection